nfc-tools/nfc-tools.github.io/support/reporting-bugs.md

 *Minimal Failing Example* (MFE) are sometimes referring to as *Minimal Working Example* (MWE), however, since your code is supposed to break, we prefer to name them *failing*…

-A MFE should be complete `.c` file with all `#include`s and a `main()` function that makes the problem evident.
+A MFE should be complete a `.c` file with all `#include`s and a `main()` function that makes the problem evident.
 It will help us greatly to reproduce it quickly in order to diagnose and fix the problems you report or to spot a misuse..

 ## Providing a failing test case